ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 ```

 Well done!
 You just minted your first NFT from your contract.
-You can sanity check the owner of the NFT with currentTokenId equal to 1 by running the below cast call command.
+You can check the owner of `tokenId` 1 by running the `cast call` command below:

 ```zsh
 cast call --rpc-url=$RPC_URL --private-key=$PRIVATE_KEY <NFT-CONTRACT-ADDRESS> "ownerOf(uint256)" 1